eXascaleInfolab/CORAD/README.md

 # CORAD: Correlation-Aware Compression of Massive Time Series using Sparse Dictionary Coding

-CORAD is a new real-time technique to effectively compress time series streams.
+- **Overview**: CORAD is a new real-time technique to effectively compress time series streams.
 It relies on a dictionary-based technique that exploits the correlation across time series.
 In addition, CORAD allows to adjust the degree of accuracy that is acceptable depending on the use-case.
 Technical details can be found in our
 Big Data 2019 paper:  <a href = "https://exascale.info/assets/pdf/khelifati2019bigdata.pdf">CORAD: Correlation-Aware Compression of Massive Time Series using Sparse Dictionary Coding </a>.

-- CORAD performs the following steps:
+- **Compression steps**:

-    - Normalize the input dataset using z-normalisation
+    - Normalize the input dataset and create the tricklets
-    - Create the tricklets
-    - Compute correlation for each segment
+    - Compute the correlations for each segment
-    - Learn the dictionary learning
+    - Learn the dictionary and sparse code the data
-    - Sparse coding of the data
     - Compute the compression ratios

-- All the datasets used in the paper can be found [here](https://github.com/eXascaleInfolab/CORAD/tree/master/datasets/UCRArchive_2018).
+- **Datasets**: We use datasets from the UCR Time Series Classification Archive (UCR), the UCI Machine Learning Repository (UCI), and the Swiss Federal Office for the Environment(FOEN).
+All the datasets used in the paper can be found [here](https://github.com/eXascaleInfolab/CORAD/tree/master/datasets/UCRArchive_2018).

 [**Prerequisites**](#prerequisites) | [**Build**](#build) | [**Execution**](#execution) | [**Arguments**](#arguments)  | [**Contributors**](#contributors) | [**Citation**](#citation)